filecoin-project/orient/README.md

 [![CircleCI](https://circleci.com/gh/filecoin-project/orient/tree/master.svg?style=svg&circle-token=e06461d4c5ca9731534a1e238c77e575d368798c)](https://circleci.com/gh/filecoin-project/orient/tree/master)

-This is a proof-of-concept reference implementation intended as a lightweight way to explore and clarify the [Orientable specification](https://docs.google.com/document/d/1zjWHegvZwTgvU4fOAjUbIwMwQyfPzHoXJVTX8iR--2E/edit#heading=h.2jf8rxk263pw).
+Orient began life as a proof-of-concept reference implementation intended as a lightweight way to explore and clarify the (now somewhat outdated) [Orientable specification](https://docs.google.com/document/d/1zjWHegvZwTgvU4fOAjUbIwMwQyfPzHoXJVTX8iR--2E/edit#heading=h.2jf8rxk263pw).

+The underlying framework has been developed alongside the [Filecoin Übercalc](ubercalc/ubercalc.org).
+Eventually the repositories for these two projects will be split.
+In the meantime, for ease of development and deployment, they are colocated here.

+For a brief introduction to Orient, see the [tutorial](tutorial.org).

 ## Installation